cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/3-double_spending_attack/README.md

 ### Which of the following statements are true about forks?*
 1. A double-spending attack creates a fork as a result of the competition between honest and dishonest block producers
+1. There are two types of forks: soft and hard
 1. Blockchains generate forks at regular intervals to maintain the technology
-1. There are two types of forks: soft and hard
 1. Hard forks allow for backward compatibility
 1. A hard fork reduces the block generation power of the network
 <details><summary>See correct answer</summary>

 1. A double-spending attack creates a fork as a result of the competition between honest and dishonest block producers
-3. There are two types of forks: soft and hard
+2. There are two types of forks: soft and hard
 </details>

 ### What happens during a hard fork in a blockchain protocol?*